Dobiasd/articles/a_monad_is_just_a_monoid_in_the_category_of_endofunctors_explained.md

 ## Introduction

-The quote in the title sparked my curiosity after I had read it in a [a blog](http://james-iry.blogspot.com/2009/05/brief-incomplete-and-mostly-wrong.html) using it jokingly.
+The quote in the title sparked my curiosity after I had read it on [a blog](http://james-iry.blogspot.com/2009/05/brief-incomplete-and-mostly-wrong.html) using it jokingly.
 (Originally it's from a [math book](https://en.wikipedia.org/wiki/Categories_for_the_Working_Mathematician).)

 Despite good existing explanations on the web, achieving a level of at least somewhat satisfying understanding, however, turned out to be quite a ~~struggle~~ journey for me.
 This article is an attempt to ease this process for other software developers a bit, and to consolidate the things I learned for myself. ;-)